in-toto/attestation/docs/background.md

 # Background

-We capture motivational context for the creation of the in-toto Attestation Framework here.
+We capture the historical motivational context for the creation of the in-toto Attestation Framework here.
+Terms and statements within were up-to-date at the time this document was authored but may be out of date now.

 ## Motivation